 Probably one of the best books I’ve read about writing is Steven Pressfield’s The War of Art: Break Through the Blocks and Win your Inner Creative Battles.
 It’s little book with a huge message about getting off your ass and actually sitting to write.

 There’s also Warren Berger’s book, Hoopla: A Book about Crispin Porter + Bogusky.
 It’s expensive but it’s the best look inside the agency which reinvented advertising in the 1990s.
 Berger’s newest book, also extremely good, is A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas.
-It covers more deeply some of the stuff discussed in chapter 8, “Rewiring Your Mind.”
+It covers more deeply some of the stuff discussed in chapter 8, “Rewiring Your Brain.”

 Truth, Lies, and Advertising: The Art of Account Planning, by Jon Steel, is on how smart brand planning adds value to the whole creative process.
 Steel is also the author of Perfect Pitch: The Art of Selling Ideas and Winning New Business.